imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 is a strange paradox.

-Ultimately, being right is not the same thing as doing the right thing, and I want to focus more of my efforts now on the latter, and to stop rewarding myself for the former.
+Ultimately, being right is not the same thing as doing the right thing, and I want to focus my efforts now on the latter, and be less concerned with the former.

 [Ruby Style Guide]: https://github.com/rubocop-hq/ruby-style-guide